Introduction

 Relevance today

 In Saudia Arabia, women have limited rights compared to men.
-Up until this year, women have been forbidden by law from driving, and they are still forbidden to show any of their body except for face, hands or feet to males that are not their husbands or immediate family, and are severely restricted from travelling.
+Up until 2018, women have been forbidden by law from driving, and they are still forbidden to show any of their body except for face, hands or feet to males that are not their husbands or immediate family, and are severely restricted from travelling.
 To travel somewhere – even within the country – women must have signed permission from their male ‘guardian’ (normally a father, husband or brother).

 Sorting the dates and events